How to Make Money Playing Video Games

 This way you can make sure to have monthly income and if it’s enough one day to make a living off of it, congrats - you turned your hobby into a well-paying job.

 Some of the most successful streamers have around 20.000 subscribers on a regular and much more if there are special events or the hype around that streamer rises.
 You do the math here. 😉

 Let’s also not forget advertisements on your live streams and saved videos.
-You can choose to automatically upload your stream on your Twitch channel and everytime someone wants to watch it they get an ad.
-Same goes for ads during your actual live session - you decide when you want to show ads on your livestream by clicking a small button on your Twitch dashboard.
+You can choose to automatically upload your stream on your Twitch channel and every time someone wants to watch it they get an ad.
+The same goes for ads during your actual live session - you decide when you want to show ads on your Livestream by clicking a small button on your Twitch dashboard.

 Try to cooperate with other streamers and be part of tournaments so your name gets out there.
 If you are entertaining and some funny stuff happens on stream, be prepared to appear on YouTube.
 Someone will always find the funniest stuff happening and upload it to their YouTube channel for a ‘TOP 10 Twitch Fails Compilation’ or something like that.

 This is good publicity for you my friend, keep it up!

 Once you achieved a solid viewer base and are active on your social media channels, brands are going to reach out to you for sponsoring.
 Many live streamers and YouTubers are sponsored for example by G Fuel or even computer manufacturers themselves.
 Check out twitch.tv/lirik and look beneath his streaming window.
 You’ll find neatly organized and themed buttons to click which leads you to various websites for him to make money if you purchase something.
 He averages around 20.000 viewers per stream who are all going to see these links.

 You know you have truly made it if video game publishers start to ask and pay you to stream their game and give honest feedback about it.
 They can even give you a custom discount code and every time one of your viewers uses that discount code on their game, you earn a percentage of the profit.